 - 95. Fourth, there must also be a "causal link" between the impact on life and integrity and the significant damage caused to the environment for positive obligations to arise.
-In general, there is an established and internationally recognised causal link between increased GHG emissions, environmental degradation through climate change, and threats to human rights.
-Causation would need to be analysed on the facts of each given case of climate-induced environmental harm. - 96.
+120 In general, there is an established and internationally recognised causal link between increased GHG emissions, environmental degradation through climate change, and threats to human rights.
+121 Causation would need to be analysed on the facts of each given case of climate-induced environmental harm. - 96.
 In addition, the causation requirement is not a but-for test or one of proximate causation.
 It is sufficient to establish a connection between a State's actions or failure to act, and the threat to human rights. - 97.
-In that regard, the Interveners note that, while the climate crisis itself is multi-causal in nature, this does not absolve States of their common but differentiated obligations to mitigate and adapt, including under the Paris Agreement, as confirmed by the UNCRC in Sacchi.
-This was also emphasised in the UNCRC's General Comment No. 26 (2023) on children's rights and the environment, with a special focus on climate change.
-Here, the UNCRC explicitly highlighted the climate emergency and recommended measures to protect the lives and life perspectives of children.
-As the IACHR resolved in its Resolution on the scope of human rights and the climate emergency: "These obligations should not be neglected because of the multi-causal nature of the climate crisis, as all States have common but differentiated obligations in the context of climate action."
-139
+In that regard, the Interveners note that while the climate crisis itself is multi-causal in nature, that does not absolve States of their common but differentiated obligations to mitigate and adapt, including under the Paris Agreement, as confirmed by the UN Committee on the Rights of the Child in the Sacchi case at §§10.7-10.14.122 This was emphasised in the recent General Comment No. 26 on children's rights and the environment with a special focus on climate change, which explicitly highlights the climate emergency and recommends measures to protect the lives and life perspectives of children.
+As the Inter-American Commission on Human Rights resolved in Climate Emergency: Scope of Inter-American Human Rights Obligations 3/2021 at §15: "These obligations should not be neglected because of the multi-causal nature of the climate crisis, as all States have common but differentiated obligations in the context of climate action." - 98.
+Similarly, in KlimaSeniorinnen, the applicants contend that the contribution by multiple States to climate change does not preclude any individual State bearing responsibility for